atavakoli/angular-join/README.md

   - If an array of property names is passed in, then the query elements are sorted in ascending order by each property in sequence, following the same logic on each property as described above.
+- `options` (object)
+  - *Optional*
+  - Object containing the following properties:
+    - `localeCompare` (boolean): If `true`, this signifies that strings should be sorted using the `localeCompare` function.
+If `false` (default), strings are sorted according to each character's Unicode code point value.
+      This parameter is only used if `comparator` is a string or an array of property names.
+Setting this parameter to `true` results in  generally slower sorts for string properties, but may be necessary if the properties are locale-sensitive.

 #### Returns